AlternativeFFFF/Alt-F4/submissions/space_exploration/space-exploration-mod-spotlight.md

     </video>
 </p>

 No, I know what I want.
 There it is, deep into the astronomic science tree: the spaceship tech, fulfilling my dream of being a spaceship captain.
-Astronomic science needs me to make a lot of telescopes and requires beryllium, which I've only seen in an asteroid belt so far.
+Astronomic science needs me to make a lot of telescopes and requires beryllium, which I’ve only seen in an asteroid belt so far.
 Unfortunately, the spaceships themselves require a lot of other science to be carried out first, which will take days.
-These preparations would get me rocket safety upgrades along the way, which is nice I guess.
+These preparations would get me rocket safety upgrades along the way, which is nice, I guess.
 Not crashing is good, but with the moons I’ve already found, going for the other sciences would be far easier.

 I take a look at the other techs tempting me, which is when I notice that energy science provides me with space trains!
 So many decisions.